matloff/TidyverseSkeptic/README.md

 **data.table** is much faster on large datasets than **dplyr**, this was a win-win for the entire R community.

-Hopefully we will be seeing more of these trends in the coming years.
+Hopefully we will be seeing more of these positive trends in the coming years.
 As I explained in that meeting with JJ, the best form of reconciliation on RStudio's part would be to encourage instructors in the Tidy community to teach a mixture of Tidy and base-R.

 It should be noncontroversial that R learners should be given a choice of tools, and that they themselves should decide what is the best one to use in any given setting.
-And if for example some thus-empowered useR feels that
+And if for example some thus-empowered useR feels thatW

 ``` r
 mtcars$hwratio <- mtcars$hp / mtcars$wt